AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/sample-themes-templates-form-data-models-core-components.md

 >[!NOTE]
 >
-> If you have [enabled core components and used front-end pipeline to deploy themes](#use-front-end-pipeline-to-deploy-themes), you need not to deploy an AEM Archetype 45 to your environment for deploying these templates, because it is already deployed through Archetype 45.
+> * If you have [enabled core components and used front-end pipeline to deploy themes](#use-front-end-pipeline-to-deploy-themes), you need not to deploy an AEM Archetype.
+> * You can find list of all OOTB templates when you create a form.

 The **out of the box** [Adaptive Form Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html) templates are: